SumoLogic/sumologic-documentation/docs/metrics/metrics-operators/along.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The `along` metrics operator is useful when you join queries – it allows you to control what results are joined based on the value of one or more result fields.
+The `along` metrics statement is useful when you join queries – it allows you to control what results are joined based on the value of one or more result fields.
 For more information, see [Join Query Results](docs/metrics/introduction/joins.md).

 ## Syntax